Tefx/pesim/README.md

-# pesim: An Minimalist Discrete Event Simulation in Python
+# pesim: A Minimalist Discrete Event Simulation in Python

 I write this as the underlying simulation engine of my container yard simulator, with the goals of: